cjratcliff/ml-compiled/docs/statistics.rst

 Standard deviation
 --------------------
 The square root of the variance.
+The formula is:

 .. math::